ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Cxbx-Reloaded input settings, select MS Gamepad S, set Device to DInput/0/KyeboardMouse, load Default Bindings, then set L Stick Up/Down/Left/Right to Cursor Y+/Y-/X-/X+ (by Shift+Right-click after setting to Axis mode), set Buttons A, B, X, Trigger Left to Click 0, Click 1, Click 2, Click 3 respectively.

 Adjust the motion pointer speed to around 8~12 in app and switch to motion pointer mode before starting game.

+If the emulator is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

 <br>